RyanFin/GoPlayGround/README.md

   Process: Generated from the executable (go build) when you run it
   Multiprocessing: Multiple Processes (applications) running at the same time
   Thread:
-  GoRoutine: Main goroutine as well as concurrent ones you can create
+  GoRoutine: Main goroutine as well as concurrent ones you can create: https://gobyexample.com/goroutines
     - Need to sleep to run goroutines: https://stackoverflow.com/questions/15771232/why-is-time-sleep-required-to-run-certain-goroutines
   - Why goroutines instead of threads?: https://golang.org/doc/faq#goroutines

 #### Go WaitGroups
+- To wait for multiple go routines to finish, use a wait group.
 - Goroutine sync.WaitGroups: https://yourbasic.org/golang/wait-for-goroutines-waitgroup/

 ##### GoRoutine Deadlocks